ajardolino3/hubitat-ble-gateway/README.md

 # What BLE Gateways are Supported?

-As of today, only the April Brother BLE Gateway (v4) is supported.
+This app was originally built for the April Brother BLE Gateway (v4) is supported.
 You can purchase one here: https://store.aprbrother.com/product/ab-ble-gateway-4-0
+Support for the Blue Charm BCG04 Mini-Gateway was added in August 2024.  https://bluecharmbeacons.com/product/bcg04-ble-gateway-beacon-scanner/

 Additional gateway drivers can be built as long as the follow the gateway driver specifications (see below).